 - Get active!: Mental and physical health are closely related.
 Getting a little exercise each day, like going for a walk or a run, doing some yoga, or even just stretching, can help you clear your mind and feel happier.

 - Have a goal and a plan: Having a long-term goal can help you feel motivated in your day-to-day life.
 The goal can be as big or as small as you would like.
 Here are some suggestions: make a fitness goal like running a 5k or a half marathon within a certain timeframe, try to raise a certain amount of money for charity by a deadline, or challenge yourself to read a new book every week.

 - Find something meaningful to dedicate your free time to.
 Having a sense of meaning is important to maintaining your mental health.
 Engaging in meaningful activities can improve your sense of self and decrease boredom.
 For example, you could volunteer for a local organization that you are passionate about.

 - Connect with others: Perhaps the most obvious way to decrease loneliness is to spend time with others.
 Ideally, you do this in-person, but there are plenty of other ways to receive the benefits of social interaction.
 I stayed connected with my friends by watching movies together remotely using Discord or Teleparty.

+Supporting young people to develop these skills can lead to healthier and more connected communities.
 These strategies helped me spend time by myself, but not be lonely.
 Each day I have my routine that keeps me motivated and busy and I know my friends and family are only a phone call or text message away.

 This article was written by Samantha Costello.
-At the time this article was published, Costello was an undergraduate at the University of Pennsylvania studying cognitive science and bioethics in the College of Arts and Sciences.
+At the time this article was published, Samantha was an undergraduate at the University of Pennsylvania studying cognitive science and bioethics in the College of Arts and Sciences.
 Her primary academic interests lie in brain plasticity, human behavior, and learning.